-) Alliance for a Healthier Generation's s Model Wellness Policy
+☐ Alliance for a Healthier Generation's Model Wellness Policy

-☐ Rudd Center's WellSAT 3.0

-☐ Other: What strengths does your current Local Wellness Policy possess?
-Our local wellness policy has been addressed by multiple levels of management.
-The policy committee has taken the advice of not ust those on the wellness committee but with a wide range of people that the wellness policy would effect.
-The current wellness policy is being fined tuned to make sure that it is effective and has the lasting impact to the students' future nutrition and active ifestyles and allows for the flexibility of ideas to initiate new programs.
+□ Rudd Center's WellSAT 3.0 ☐ Other: 1.
+What strengths does your current Local Wellness Policy possess?
+Our local wellness policy has been worked on by multiple levels of management.
+The policy committee has taken the advice of not just the people on the wellness committee but with a wide range of people that the wellness policy effect.
+The current wellness policy is being fine tuned to make sure that it is effective and has the best impact to the students.
+This guidance should have a lasting effect on the students' future nutrition and active lifestyles.
 2. What improvements could be made to your Local Wellness Policy?
-Our local wellness police could have a bigger commitment by the public including parents and students.
-We as a committee would ike more input from the people this policy is affecting and understand how they feel about these guidelines and the affect they will have with the student's well-being.
+Our local wellness policy could have a bigger commitment by the public including parents and students.
+We as a committee would like more input from the people this policy is affecting and understand how they feel about these guidelines and the effect they will have with the student's well being.
 3. List any next steps that can be taken to make the changes discussed above.
-Wellness policy meetings will be communicated to the school district's community and request more participation from community members with the meeting and wellness related initiatives.
+Wellness policy meetings will be more communicated to the school district's community and asking for more participation from community members with the meetings and policy changes.